tanoManzo/notes/Explaining a series of models by propagating Shapley values.md

 The first advantage is that choosing baseline distributions in this way decreases variance in the features that determined the clusters and subsequently reduces their importance to the model.

+### Group attributions identify meaningful gene sets
+We explain two MLPs trained to predict Alzheimer’s disease status and breast cancer tumor stage from gene expression.

+Gene expression data is often extremely high dimensional; as such, solutions such as [[gene set enrichment analysis (GSEA)]] are widely used.